murugan-k-0204/murugan-k-0204/README.md

  <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

 <p>
-Hi, I'm Murugan, a passionate coders.
+Hi, I'm Murugan, a passionate coder and a begineer.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.

 I am also an open-source enthusiast.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.